OREGON STATE POLICE OFFICERS’ ASSOCIATION CONSTITUTION

 Section 1.
 Any individual employed by the Department of State Police in one of the classifications for which the Association serves as the exclusive collective bargaining representative shall be eligible for membership in the Association.

 Section 2.
-The monthly membership dues of the Association shall be one and one-half percent of the member's base pay per month.
+The monthly membership dues of the Association shall be one and four-tenths percent of the member's base pay per month.
 A Legal Defense Fund will be included as part of the member’s dues.

 Section 3.
 Membership dues shall be payable monthly, in advance, to the Association Treasurer, not later than the 15th day of each month in which they become due.
 Any member failing to pay dues by the 15th of each month for two successive months shall stand suspended.
 Provided, however, that any person paying his dues through a regular payroll deduction system shall, for so long as he continues to pay through such a deduction system, be considered in good standing.